Description

 • If a kernel upgrade is not immediately possible, disable automatic enumeration of USB audio devices or remove offending devices to stop the fault from occurring.

-• Monitor kernel logs for KASAN stack traces, which indicate that the defect is still present or triggered on the system.
+• Monitor kernel logs for KASAN stack traces, which indicate that the defect is still present or has been triggered on the system.

 Tracking